Beam (structure): Classification based on supports

-Second moment of area (area moment of inertia)
+Beam area measurement

 In the beam equation, the variable I represents the second moment of area or moment of inertia: it is the sum, along the axis, of dA·r^{2}, where r is the distance from the neutral axis and dA is a small patch of area.
 It measures not only the total area of the beam section, but the square of each patch's distance from the axis.
 A larger value of I indicates a stiffer beam, more resistant to bending.